Running simple experiments

 Make sure that the EC-Earth 4 environment is correctly created and activated.
 This includes also setting OASIS_BUILD_PATH and adding ${OASIS_BUILD_PATH}/lib to LD_LIBRARY_PATH, as described in Completing the environment.

-To prepare for a simple test experiment, we start from the ScriptEngine example scripts provided in runtime/se and subdirectories:
+To prepare for a simple test experiment, we start from the ScriptEngine example scripts provided in scripts/runtime and subdirectories:

 se> ls -1